black-studio/black-studio-tinymce-widget/readme.txt

 * [Support forum](http://wordpress.org/support/plugin/black-studio-tinymce-widget)
 * [Follow us on Twitter](https://twitter.com/blackstudioita)

 == Installation ==

-This section describes how to install the plugin and get it working.
+This section describes how to install and use the plugin.

-1. Install automatically through the `Plugins` menu and `Add New` button, or upload the entire `black-studio-tinymce-widget` folder to the `/wp-content/plugins/` directory
+1. Install automatically through the `Plugins` menu and `Add New` button (or upload the entire `black-studio-tinymce-widget` folder to the `/wp-content/plugins/` directory)
 2. Activate the plugin
-3. Go to `Widgets` panel
+3. Go to `Appearance` -> `Widgets`
-4. Drag and drop the `Black Studio TinyMCE Widget` to the desired sidebar
+4. Drag and drop the `Black Studio TinyMCE Widget` to the desired sidebar (or, if using Accesibility mode, click the `Add` link)
-5. Fill in the widget title and (rich) text
+5. Fill in title and (rich) text

 == Screenshots ==